Intel-bigdata/SSM/docs/enable-kerberos.md

 > Note: please replace {hostname} with the real hostname.
 The below section should follow the same convention.

-## 3. Configure SSM
+### 3. Configure SSM

-Please update smart-site.xml for each node.Smart agent principal and keytab path for each node are different.
+Please update smart-site.xml for each node.
+Smart agent principal and keytab path for each node are different.

 ```xml
 <!-- hadoop conf dir should be configured -->
 <property>